Saksham-Gupta-1024/Website/README.md

-if you want to run this application on a productive server youll have to set up a webserver and configure it according to djangos how to. but thats on you dude!
+if you want to run this application on a productive server, you'll have to set up a webserver and configure it according to django's how to. but that's on you dude!